hpi-schul-cloud/schulcloud-server/apps/server/src/shared/infra/s3-client/README.md

 ## how to use

-You need to create a uniq connection token and set it as the connection name in S3Config.
-And you must use this token when injecting the S3 client into your service.
-This is **very important** because many modules can use the S3 client module with other configs.
+You need to create a unique connection token and set it as the connection name in S3 configuration.
+And you must use this token, when injecting the S3 client into your service.
+This is **very important**, because multiple modules could potentially use the S3 client with different configurations.

-The S3ClientModule.register method await a array of S3Configs also you can create many connection to deferent s3 providers and buckets.
+The S3ClientModule.register method awaits an array of S3 configurations.
+Also you can create many connections to different S3 providers and buckets.

 ```ts
 // your.config.ts